 The Informed Investor

-When Nevada’s top CPAs and tax advisors were seeking an expert to discuss today’s market, they reached out to the first financial advisor to adopt the fiduciary standard in the state of Nevada, Randy Garcia, CEO of the Investment Counsel Company.
+When Nevada’s top CPAs and tax advisors were seeking an expert to discuss today’s market, they reached out to Randy Garcia, a Las Vegas financial advisor.
+Randy is CEO of the Investment Counsel Company, the first financial advisor to adopt the fiduciary standard in Nevada.
 Randy presented at Fair, Anderson & Langerman’s 15th Annual Year-End Seminar.
 This annual breakfast was held in December 2019 at the Bali Hai Golf Course on the fabulous Las Vegas Strip.

 As a fiduciary, fee-only wealth management firm, the Investment Counsel Company frequently partners with CPAs and tax accountants.
 By collaborating on both financial planning and taxes, these professionals can often find opportunities to save clients money, as well as pass on wealth more tax-efficiently.